 Fundraising, Events and Gift Aid

 You have a choice about whether or not you wish to receive fundraising, marketing and event information from us.
 You will always be asked to positively opt-in to receiving these communications (opt-in requires you to tick a specific box to say that you wish to receive information).
-If you do not want to receive direct communications from us about the vital work we do for older people then you do not opt-in.
+If you do not want to receive direct communications from us about events and fundraising activities that we undertake to support the vital work we do for older people, then you should not opt-in.

-You can also choose which information you want to receive from us and this will be made explicitly clear to you and will require your consent.
+You can also choose which information you want to receive from us and by which channel (email or post) and this will be made explicitly clear to you and will require your consent.
 The types of information we provide are:

-a quarterly newsletter about the work of Age UK Solihull
+a newsletter about the work of Age UK Solihull

 events that we are holding